-When it comes to the holiday season, there’s no denying the charm of Ottawa, Canada’s Capital.
-From its lovely, decorated museums and storefronts to thousands upon thousands of twinkling lights, it’s hard not to walk around the city and be in a cheerful mood.
+When it comes to the holiday season, there’s no denying the charm of Canada’s Capital.
+From its lovely, decorated museums and storefronts to thousands upon thousands of twinkling lights, it’s hard to walk around Ottawa and not be in a cheerful mood.

 Thinking of a little getaway this holiday season?
-Well, we can help with that.
 Check out these ideas for a 5-day trip to Ottawa.
 Follow this itinerary or use it as trip planning inspiration and add your own ideas.

 DAY 1 – See Some Sights